fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

+&#10004; **added to live website**

+🎉 **projects that have successfully federated with this protocol**

-[Tools with open protocol issue (not yet implemented), not fully open sourced code, no documentation at all, or alpha state with development inactive for several months - not added for now]
+*Note*: Tools with open protocol issue (not yet implemented), not fully open sourced code, no documentation at all, or alpha state with development inactive for several months, not added for now.

-## List of projects that are or may be implementing ActivityPub, which began in issue https://gitlab.com/fediverse/fediverse.gitlab.io/issues/8
+## List of projects have an ActivityPub implementation or are committed to one

-The [SocialWG has a list](https://www.w3.org/wiki/Socialwg/ActivityPub_network) of projects they hope will implement ActivityPub and links to Issues where it&#39;s discussed.
-Also, there is an [implementation report on ActivityPub.rocks](https://activitypub.rocks/implementation-report/). @Mayel from Social.coop is maintaining a [web spreadsheet of AP apps](https://ethercalc.org/fediverse-stacks) and their characteristics.
-More projects using AP are [profiled on We Distribute](https://medium.com/we-distribute) by Sean Tilley.
-From these and other sources (see links), it looks like all these apps are either considering, working on, or already rolling out AP support:

-*Note*: most of these projects include both a back-end and a web client, but this list can also include projects that are only a back-end.
-Projects that are only a web app, for use with an existing back-end, will go on the [client watchlist here](https://gitlab.com/fediverse/fediverse.gitlab.io/wikis/watchlist-for-client-apps).
+*Note*: This list began in issue https://gitlab.com/fediverse/fediverse.gitlab.io/issues/8.
+Most of these projects include both a back-end and a web client, but this list can also include projects that are only a back-end.
+Projects that are only a web app, for use with an existing back-end, will go on the [client watchlist ](https://gitlab.com/fediverse/fediverse.gitlab.io/wikis/watchlist-for-client-apps).

 #### Social networks, Microblog Apps